The first time I traveled to Europe was during the winter months, several years ago.

 It's your first time in Paris, and you want to climb the Eiffel Tour?
 Well, enjoy your time queueing for the hours it will take to make it to the top.

 Most people save their holiday for the summer for various reasons.
-They prefer the weather; it’s the only time of the year when they can take leave, or they wish to travel with their family.
+They prefer the weather; it's the only time when they can take leave or wish to travel with their family.

 If you're a traveler with a job that allows you to venture off when you want, particularly without kids, then you're far better off jetting over to Europe in the winter months.